ArsenTech/blog/README.md

 - Dark Mode

 ## Bugs and Feature Requests
+If You want to Report Bug, or Request Feature, Write an Issue and I'll be in touch with you soon.

+## Website Speed
+Coming Soon Because This Page Is Under Construction

+## Roadmap
 This is an Entire Roadmap Of the Blog Page:
 ### 1.0
 - Added 404 Page

-## Website Speed
-Coming Soon Because This Page Is Under Construction

-## Roadmap
-Coming Soon Because This Page Is Under Construction

 ## Contributing
 Contributions are Always Welcome, but please read both [Code of Conduct](https://github.com/ArsenTech/blog/blob/main/CODE_OF_CONDUCT.md) and [CONTRIBUTING.md](https://github.com/ArsenTech/blog/blob/main/CONTRIBUTING.md) for Contributing This Project :-)